-Wolves travel to The Valley on Tuesday evening to take on Charlton in their seventh fixture of the 2014/15 Sky Bet Championship season.
+Wolves host Huddersfield Town at Molineux on Wednesday evening (kick-off 7.45pm) in their tenth fixture of the 2014/15 Sky Bet Championship campaign.

 Pre Match ViewsKenny Jackett

-To place a bet on Tuesday's game or any other football match across the country, sign up for a Sky Bet account via Wolves' official link.
+To place a bet on Wednesday's game or any other football match across the country, sign up for a Sky Bet account via Wolves' official link.

 (Odds subject to change)

 If you can't make the game on you can follow the action through live commentary on Wolves Player, minute-by-minute text updates on Wolves' official Twitter account

 Make sure to keep an eye on the official website and the Wolves YouTube account